jakerm2002/spotify-playlist-diff/backend/backend_spec.md

     The MySQL database will use the MEMORY engine for faster response times when performing sort operations.
 There is no need to permenantly store the playlist data in the database.

-    When playlists are added to the website, each playlist will be added as a table to the database.
-The table name will be the ID of the playlist.
+    When playlists are added to the website, each playlist will be added into a playlists table, and the tracks will be added into a tracks table where track info will be stored.
+There will be a third table called playlist_tracks where there will be a record of every track and it's playlist id.
+There will almost certainly be duplicates in this table.

     Each playlist's table will have the following strucuture of columns:
         - track id (primary key)